meghanhoyer/NICAR17_Adv_SQL/README.md

 # NICAR17_Adv_SQL
 [NICAR 2017 conference](https://ire.org/conferences/nicar2017/) tutorial that walks through truthing data, joins, updates and other concepts.

 This class is based on similar classes taught by Liz Lucas at NICAR15 and Kendall Taggart at NICAR16.
-We're going to be using SQLite through a free Firefox plugin that makes it easier to use SQLite on your computer.
-It should already be on the classroom computers, but you can also download it [here](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/).
+We're going to be using SQLite Studio, although you could also use a free Firefox plugin that makes it easier to use SQLite on your computer.
+You can download it [here](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/).

 All the SQL for the class is in this file: SQL_queries.md